strongtyped/strongtyped.github.io/source/_posts/2014-10-23-javaone-university-2014.markdown

 _Polynomial failing data_ are formalized by the `trait` below

-{% include_code PolynomialFailing lang:scala PolynomialFailing.scala %}
+{% include_code JavaOneUniversity2014_PolynomialFailing lang:scala JavaOneUniversity2014_PolynomialFailing.scala %}

 The simplest `PolynomialFailingModule` instance one can think of is one along the following lines